 Did you know the benefits of a term plan

-Term plan is the most recommended pure protection insurance plan which secures the financial future of your family at a low cost.
+A term plan is the most recommended pure protection insurance plan which secures the financial future of your family at a low cost.
 By paying a low premium you can take a big life cover.
 As term plans do not offer any financial benefits like payment of sum assured or bonus etc. on maturity, the premiums are cheap for the term plans.
 During the term of the policy, if something happens to you, your nominee is paid the full sum assured.
-Securing the financial future of our family is the most important goal of our lives and there is no other insurance plan which can match the benefits term plans offer.
+Not only this, there are also various term insurance tax benefits.
+Securing the financial future of our family is the most important goal of our lives and there is no other insurance plan which can match the benefits that term plans offer.

-Term Plans lets you have the highest life cover in lieu of a low premium.
+This is one of the main term insurance benefits.
+Term Plans let you have the highest life cover in lieu of a low premium.
 This is possible as being a pure life protection plan; no ancillary benefits are attached to it.
 If you compare the premiums of traditional life insurance plans with that of term plans, you will find the premiums cheapest for the term plans.

 You can take a term Plan for shorter tenure also.
 For example - You have taken Rs 50 Lakhs home loan for 15 years.
 You can protect that loan by taking a term plan of equivalent amount for 15 years only.
 This ensures that during the loan period if something happens to you, your family is able to retain the home by paying the balance loan amount.